Large for-profit chain EDMC to be bought by the Dream Center, a missionary group

 New Nonprofit Owner for EDMC

 The Dream Center Foundation, a religious missionary organization based in Los Angeles, plans to buy EDMC, a struggling for-profit chain that enrolls 65,000 students.
-The resulting nonprofit college group will be nonsecular.
+The resulting nonprofit college group will be secular.

+After years of switching between being publicly traded and privately held, Education Management Corporation’s large chain of for-profit institutions will become nonprofits.

 The Dream Center, which is a Christian missionary organization sometimes described as Pentecostal, funds programs that primarily provide education, emergency food, medical services and transitional housing to homeless families, young people and veterans in 41 states and 21 countries.

+In the education space the foundation has mostly focused on GED programs and a private school to help children who have trouble adjusting to a public education, Barton said.

-However, Barton said in an interview with Inside Higher Ed that the EDMC institutions will remain strictly nonsecular after the acquisition.
+Although the Dream Center is a missionary organization that is affiliated with the Assemblies of God churches, Barton said the EDMC institutions will remain strictly secular after the acquisition.

-EDMC's chief executive officer, Mark McEachen, said the company entertained a few purchase offers, some that would have offered a higher price, but chose the Dream Center because of its mission and commitment to keep the institutions non-secular.
+The faith-based affiliation was a concern of EDMC’s chief executive officer, Mark McEachen, who said the company entertained a few purchase offers, some that would have offered a higher price, but eventually chose the Dream Center because of its mission and commitment to keep the institutions nonsectarian.

+McEachen said the company was confident and satisfied that the Dream Center wouldn’t force anything on the educational system, such as faith requirements for faculty or students.

-"This deal wasn't about price.
-It was about fit and finish," McEachen said.
-"We are really removing fully ... the legacy of the for-profit EDMC history and now they have a fresh start and there are things the Dream Center can provide that we could never."
+“This deal wasn’t about price.
+It was about fit and finish,” he said.
+“We are really removing fully … the legacy of the for-profit EDMC history, and now they have a fresh start and there are things the Dream Center can provide that we could never.”

-An affiliate of the Najafi Companies will finance the transaction, along with additional funding from the Richardson Family Trust, to which Brent Richardson is connected.
-The Najafi Companies were also a part of the consortium of investors that recently purchased Apollo Education Group, the company that owns the University of Phoenix, and oversaw its conversion from a publicly traded to a privately held company.
+For instance, the Dream Center was especially interested in the programs at Argosy and South Universities, Barton said.
+South is focused on medical and health programs, while Argosy is known for its psychology and mental health counseling programs.
+The center currently provides some form of social services to about 50,000 people a month.

+“We have a mobile medical clinic … we do provide medical services through a different subsidiary affiliated with us,” Barton said.
+“We also have an unbelievable counseling load, and many of the people who come to us are in desperate need of high-quality counseling.”

 After the deal goes through, the Dream Center plans to reimburse Najafi for its contribution, plus interest.
 And the Dream Center intends to invest a percentage of revenue generated from the EDMC institutions into charitable organizations.